mattrude/windemere-basic/Hardware/README.md

 For the 20-button keypad we use the [MM74C923](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/1001/MM74C922,923.pdf) 20-Key Encoder connected to the above W65C22 VIA chip.

+When a button is pressed, the chip will set the output as discribed below and set the DA (Data Available) pin, connected to the `CA1` pin on the W65C22, to high.

 | W65C22 VIA  | MM74C923   |
 | ----------- | ---------- |
 | PA0 (pin 2) | A (pin 19) |